-Easter Eggers (aka EEs) are category of chickens that carry genes that give them the capability to lay blue or green eggs.
+Easter Eggers (aka EEs) are cross-breeds created by crossing a green or blue egg-laying breed with… basically any other chicken.
 Contrary to a common myth, they differ from the somewhat uncommon true Amaraucanas…

 What is the Difference Between an Amaraucana & an Easter Egger?